pretix/pretix-adyen/README.rst

 Copyright 2020 Raphael Michel

-Released under the terms of the proprietary pretix Enterprise license.
+Released under the terms of the Apache License 2.0